How to Build Trust in Your Team (Even When You’re Remote)

 Trust isn’t just about work — it’s about relationships.

-• Schedule brief check-ins that aren’t all about tasks.
+• Schedule quick check-ins that aren’t all about tasks.

-• Encourage team members to share personal wins, hobbies, or even stories from their weekends.
+• Encourage team members to share personal wins, hobbies, or even weekend shenanigans.

 • Celebrate birthdays or milestones virtually to show you care.

-• Even dedicating 5–10 minutes a week to personal connection can significantly boost team cohesion.
+• Even 5–10 minutes a week dedicated to personal connection can really boost team spirit.

 3. Be Reliable and Consistent

-Your team trusts you when they know you’ll follow through on your word.
+Your team trusts you when they know you’ll deliver on your word.

-• Keep your commitments, even the small ones.
+• Follow through on commitments, even the small ones.

-• Be on time for meetings and responsive to messages.
+• Be on time for meetings and quick to respond to messages.

 • Share progress updates regularly, so everyone knows where projects are at.